HenryASazo/active-directory-lab/README.md

 ## Part 4: User & Organizational Unit Management

-1. **Server Manager** → Tools → **Active Directory Users and Computers**.
+1. I opened **Server Manager** → Tools → **Active Directory Users and Computers**.
-2. View the directory structure under `mylab.local`.
+2. I viewed the directory structure under `mylab.local`.
-3. Create an OU named **Groups** (right-click `mylab.local` → New → Organizational Unit).
+3. I created an OU named **Groups** (right-click `mylab.local` → New → Organizational Unit).
-4. Move security group objects into the Groups OU; leave only user accounts in Users.
+4. I moved security group objects into the Groups OU and left only user accounts in Users.
-5. Create new users with a naming scheme (e.g., first initial + last name).
-For this lab, simple passwords and "never expire" were used; in production, enforce password complexity and "must change at next logon."
+5. I created new users with a naming scheme (e.g., first initial + last name).
+For this lab, I used simple passwords and "never expire"; in production, I would enforce password complexity and "must change at next logon."

 ![AD Users and Computers](screenshots/Screenshot%202026-02-18%20090613.png)
 ![OU Structure](screenshots/Screenshot%202026-02-18%20090853.png)